 Creating a perimeter of very conductive “ground” that vastly exceeds the circumference and surface area of the classic ground rod,

 Making the entire length of the buried electrode capable of current dissipation, not just the tip, even in poor soils.Contrary to present teaching, due to impedance mismatches, ground rods emit very little current along their length.
 The vast majority is emitted at the tip of the rod, and

-Coupling all elements of the system with a highly durable materials that have literally millions of “jumping off points” for any fault current entering the system.
+Coupling all elements of the system with highly durable materials that have literally millions of “jumping off points” for any fault current entering the system.

 Dissipation is further enhanced by a sequential use of proprietary materials that create the aforementioned impedance gradient

 for current to easily follow from entry point to native soil.
 This current is broadly dispersed into surrounding soils, dramatically reducing system resistance-to-ground generally by 55-85% versus traditional grounding methods.
 (In certain "extreme-conditions" installations, reductions of 98% have been achieved.)

 Through application of simple principles of physics and advanced application of materials science to the GroundLinx Gradiance™ system represents the first truly structural improvement in grounding technology in over three decades.

 GroundLinx is revolutionizing the science of grounding.